matthiasn/talk-transcripts/Hickey_Rich/SimplicityMatters.md

 So to wrap up, simplicity is definitely a choice.
 This is not something that will ever fall out of tooling, or practice, or anything else.
 You really need to do this work.
-This is the most important work that we do, because doing this work makes everything else that we do substantially and deeply easier.
+This is the most important work that we do, because doing this work makes everything else we do substantially and deeply easier.

 You have to get some sensibilities around it, and thinking about things like the order problem, or "am I wrapping information?", are